 The bottom line of a company shouldn’t be the only measure of success.
 In the race to accelerate economic growth, many imbalances have been created in the ecosystem, so much so that the very survival of our planet is at stake.
 It is therefore imperative that we amplify conversations around business sustainability and put actionable measures are into place.

 In seeking to address the world’s most pressing challenges, business has an historic opportunity.
 We cannot turn away from our responsibility in working for a more sustainable society for one fundamental reason: such an environment is a prerequisite for a resilient and market-oriented private sector.
-At Satgana, we’re scaling our social impact through the SDG-aligned ventures we support that seek to have a successful triple bottom line.
+At Satgana, we’re scaling our social impact through the planet-positive startups we invest in that seek to have a successful triple bottom line.
 Our for-profit nature comes from our conviction that the greatest, most impactful and financially successful companies of this decade will be the ones that solve real world problems through innovation-led and market-based approaches.
 By showing strong long-term financial performance, we wish to inspire more people and more capital to flow towards social and environmental impact.